matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - The actual rotation schedule for a KEK varies by service:
     - The standard rotation period is 90 days.
 - Google stores up to 20 versions.
-- Re-encryption of data is required at least once every 5 yeras.
+- Re-encryption of data required at least once every 5 years.

 **Customer-managed keys**